STALLS – APPLY BELOW

 - We encourage all stalls to recycle and compost as much as possible to help us reduce waste at the Festival.

 - We partner with food rescue charity OzHarvest to collect left-over food at the end of the Festival to distribute to families in need.

 The Festival has security guards on site for the safety of all attendees but is not responsible for the security of goods or money.
 Festival management recommends stallholders secure their site at all times and remove valuables and cash floats from their stalls overnight.

 FREQUENTLY ASKED QUESTIONS

-If you still are unsure about any stalls matters, please contact our Stalls Officer Jayne on 02 6262 4792 or [email protected]
+Our FAQ Stalls 2017 is available to read and will be updated for 2018 once details are finalised.
+This should cover most extra questions you may have.
+However, if you are still unsure about any stalls matters, please contact our Stalls Officer Jayne on 02 6262 4792 or [email protected]

 Please prepare a site plan before beginning your application.
 You may use this template provided, or your own design.